-The system for financial information in Técnicas Reunidas is SAP.
+The system for financial information in Técnicas Reunidas is SAP (System, Aplications, Products in Data Processing).
 The SAP system comes within our Information Security Management System certified in accordance with international rule ISO/IEC 27001:2005.
-Access to the system is protected by individualised access keys which are changed monthly.
+Access to the system is protected by individualised access keys which are changed each three months.

-Currently from the SAP system there are the Development, Test and Production environments, any change to the programmes or parameterisation which make up the system take place in the development environment, are transported to the TEST environment and following validation are transported to the production environment.
-Each change to the system is recorded in the process of transport to the production environment.
+Currently from the SAP system there are the Development, Test and Production environments.
+Any change to the programmes or parameterisation which make up the system take place in the Development environment, are transported to the Test environment and following validation are transported to the production environment.
+Each change to the system is recorded in the process of transport to the Production environment.

-The current approved documentation relating to the SAP system, which forms part of the SGSI, is:
+The current approved documentation relating to the SAP system, which forms part of the SGSI (Management System of Information Security), is: